zenyuong/FAX-OR-CAP/README.md

 ## Application Walkthrough
 ### Installing the appropriate libraries
-To begin installing all the requirements that we would need for the web application to work, simply use the following command
+To begin installing all the requirements that we would need for the web application to work, simply execute the following command in the terminal of your IDE:
 ```
 pip install -r requirements.txt
 ```